publishpress/publishpress-checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.23.0] - 2 October 2025 =
+* Added: Add option to delete data when uninstall the plugin #1012
+* Fixed: Featured Image Alt Text is not recognized #992
+* Fixed: Checklists requirement notice banner is missing #998
+* Fixed: HyperLinkValidator does not accept TLD more than 6 character #1016
+* Updated: Remove Yellow color in Checklists column screen #996
+* Updated: Text update for General Settings #994
+* Updated: Put the domain name on translation string (credit @DAnn2012)
+* Lang: Translate fields tabs #1008
+* Lang: Brazil Translation #991

 = [2.22.0] - 31 July 2025 =
 * Added: Small indicator for active tasks #920